What caused the baby formula shortage?

 State and federal laws have been enacted to encourage breastfeeding by requiring break time and accommodations for mothers of infants.

-Rates of breastfeeding have consistently been lower among Black babies than other groups.
-About three quarters of Black babies are breast fed in infancy, below the national average of 84%, according to the CDC.
+Rates of breastfeeding have consistently been lower among Black babies than in other groups.
+About three-quarters of Black babies are breastfed in infancy, below the national average of 84%, according to the CDC.

 WHAT SHOULD PARENTS DO IF THEY ARE HAVING TROUBLE FINDING FORMULA?